alanazhao/learngit/readme.txt

-GIt is a good software
+Git is a distributed version control system.
+Git is free software.